-Fig. 20. (a) Trajectories (rays) of SPP packets propagating from the thick edge to the nanofocus displayed in the xy plane of the wedge.
-The frequencies of the individual rays in a packet are indicated by color as coded by the bar at the top. (b)-(d) Spatiotemporal modulation of the excitation pulses at the thick edge of the wedge required for nanofocusing.
-The temporal dependencies (waveforms) of the electric field for the phase-modulated pulses for three points at the thick edge boundary: two extreme points and one at the center, as indicated, aligned with the corresponding x points at panel (a). (e) The three excitation pulses of panels (b)-(d) (as shown by their colors), superimposed to elucidate the phase shifts, delays, and shape changes between these pulses.
+Fig. 1.21 a Trajectories (rays) of SPP packets propagating from the thick edge to the nanofocus displayed in the xy plane of the wedge.
+The frequencies of the individual rays in a packet are indicated by color as coded by the bar at the top. b-d Spatiotemporal modulation of the excitation pulses at the thick edge of the wedge required for nanofocusing.
+The temporal dependencies (waveforms) of the electric field for the phase-modulated pulses for three points at the thick edge boundary: two extreme points and one at the center, as indicated, aligned with the corresponding x points at panel a. e The three excitation pulses of panels b-d (as shown by their colors), superimposed to elucidate the phase shifts, delays, and shape changes between these pulses.
 The resulting ultrashort pulse at the nanofocus is shown by the black line.
-The scale of the electric fields is arbitrary but consistent throughout the figure.
+The scale of the electric fields is arbitrary but consistent throughout the figure notice also a counterintuitive feature: the waves propagating over longer trajectories are smaller in amplitude though one may expect the opposite to compensate for the larger losses.
+The explanation is that the losses are actually insignificant for the frequencies present in these waveforms, and the magnitudes are determined by adiabatic concentration factor.